 - Across the 13 fully state-run exchanges, there were 71 insurers offering 1,129 plans in 12 states that provided coverage for non-Hyde abortion services (according to Kaiser Family Foundation data, there are three states – Idaho, Minnesota, and Nevada – that have state-run exchanges as of 2020 but had no on-exchange plans in 2019 that covered non-Hyde abortion services; Idaho law prohibits it, while Minnesota and Nevada had no insurers offering non-Hyde abortion coverage).

 - Roughly 3.04 million people were enrolled in on-exchange plans that included non-Hyde abortion coverage in 2019 (there were about 10.2 million people with effectuated enrollment in the exchanges as of mid-2019, so roughly 30% were in plans that included non-Hyde abortion coverage).

 State actions to limit coverage

-But eight states do not allow an exception for cases where the pregnancy is the result of rape or incest, and two states – Louisiana and Tennessee – do not allow any abortion to be covered on plans sold in the exchange, even if the woman’s life is in danger or the pregnancy resulted from rape or incest.
+But some states do not allow an exception for cases where the pregnancy is the result of rape or incest, and two states – Louisiana and Tennessee – do not allow any abortion to be covered on plans sold in the exchange, even if the woman’s life is in danger or the pregnancy resulted from rape or incest.

-Plans that don’t cover elective abortions
+Access to plans that cover elective abortions